The Quick Red Fox: Themes

 The title phrase, "The Quick Red Fox" is mentioned at two places in the book referred to Lysa Dean, the movie star that Travis McGee is employed by.

 The first mention on page 16 reads, "With her head slightly bowed, looking up at me through her lashes, the gold-red weight of hair at the right side of her face had swung slightly forward.
 Suddenly I knew what she reminded me of.
 A vixen.
 A quick red fox."
 The second mention is on page 155, "The quick red fox stared at me with foxy eyes..."

 Travis McGee is given an advance of $5,000 for expenses and once his mission is complete, Lysa Dean gave McGee an envelope with $10,000 cash.
 Lysa Dean provided Dana Holtzer to assist Travis McGee during his work.
 Although Travis is romantically involved, there isn't an indication that the interest extends beyond the book.

-The character "Lysa Dean" makes an appearance in Free Fall in Crimson to help Travis solve another case.
+Lysa Dean makes an appearance in Free Fall in Crimson to help Travis solve another case.

-The character "Meyer" is briefly mentioned in the book, but does not have any part in the story.
+McGee's friend Meyer, a frequent side character in the other novels, is briefly mentioned in the book, but does not have any part in the story.

 This is the first book that mentions Travis McGee's preference for gin.
 He drinks Plymouth Gin with bitters and in later books prefers Boodles Gin.
 Previous to this book, Travis McGee generally prefers a generic "Good Bourbon."